iama3191/The_Hangman/README.md

 ### Surface

-Three colors in addition to the default white were used to create an alert to the user as to the level of importance of what is happening in the game.
+Three colors in addition to the default white were used to create an alert to the user as importance level on what is happening in the game.

-Yellow is used to draw the user's attention to how many chances he has after each letter is entered, red was used to warn him that the entered data is invalid or incorrect (not part of the secret word).
-And green is used to tell the user that he is succeeding.
+- Yellow is used to draw the user's attention to how many chances he has after each letter is entered, and when he needs to make a decision.

+- Red was used to warn him that the entered an invalid answer or an incorrect answer (not part of the secret word).

+- Green is used to tell the user that he is succeeding.

 ## Features

 ### Current Features

-- Main menu with three options: (1) Check the rules, (2) Start the game and (3) Exit the game
+- Main menu with three options: (1) Check the rules, (2) Start the game and (3) Exit the game.

 ![Main menu](assets/main_menu.png "Main menu: '1' Help, '2' Play, and '3' Exit")

-- List with letters entered by the user in alphabetical order: incorrect letters (do not belong to the secret word), correct letters (belong to the secret word), used letters (all valid options entered).
+- List with letters entered by the user in alphabetical order: incorrect letters (do not belong to the secret word), correct letters (belong to the secret word), used letters (all valid options entered), incorrect words (words with the same lenght as the hidden word).

 ![Message for the user](assets/user_messages.png "Relevant information for the user")

-- The state of the hangman is updated every time the user loses a chance, therefore it warns the user of the danger of losing.
-In the following image you can see 3 letters in the list of incorrect letters and the hangman is represented with his third state
+- The state of the hangman is updated every time the user loses, therefore it warns the user of the danger of losing.
+In the following image you can see 3 letters in the list of incorrect letters and the hangman is represented in his third state.

 ![Hangman stage](assets/hangman_stages.png "Hangman's stage for each try")